mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Use a *configuration file* to store database files in a new directory:

-1.Create a new folder /var/mongodb/db/:
+1. Create a new folder /var/mongodb/db/:

 ```javascript
 mkdir -p /var/mongodb/db